 Whether you’re choosing a room or suite among the 88 available at Green Park Inn, get ready for a relaxing stay.
 We stayed in a Deluxe Room on the first floor in the “Historic Section.”
 Still, we felt miles away from anyone else after closing our door.
 We were greeted by Chocolate Turndown Service, which was a welcome end to our day traveling to Blowing Rock.
 Our little one slept right away and we had plenty of room to stretch out on our bed and reminisce about our day and get ready for the next one.

-There are some great restaurants in Blowing Rock, The Chestnut Grille’s seasonal menu is yet another reason we’ll keep be back.
+There are some great restaurants in Blowing Rock, and The Chestnut Grille’s seasonal menu ranks high among them all.
 Start your day with High Country Hash and enjoy some Local NC Trout for dinner.
 No matter when you stop by, the restaurant’s delicious food perfectly mixes with its relaxing atmosphere.
 Want to kick back with some drinks while you eat?
 Green Park Inn’s Divide Tavern also offers small plates, large plates, and sandwiches, to go along with wine and hand-crafted cocktails.

 Note: When checking in, you’ll be asked for reservation times.
 I’d suggest making them for both breakfast and dinner at The Chestnut Grille.